Want to increase the oxygen in your blood cells? Then eat beetroot! Or, even better, don’t eat actual whole beetroot, just drink Organifi Red Juice!

-I would definitely stick with the Greens over the Reds, and probably go looking for a brand that were more transparent in their labelling.
+I would definitely stick with the Greens over the Reds, and probably go looking for a brand that was more transparent in their labeling.
 Sorry Reds, you’re not for me!

 Please give me a few moments to shamelessly introduce my brand, SuperGreen TONIK.